Non-territorial autonomy: The issue of belonging

 One of the major challenges in establishing non-territorial autonomy is the question of how to decide who should belong to a particular autonomous group.
 The problem of determining belonging is related to a number of assumptions in the concept of non-territorial autonomy, such as the essentialist view of ethnic identity, according to which individuals have a certain ethnic affiliation, and groupism.
 At the same time, the borders of ethnic groups are vague at the individual level, and it is not always clear which and how many ethnic groups individuals associate themselves with.
 Even in situations where the ethnic identity of individuals can be defined unambiguously, it still does not say anything about their political preferences, nor can the preferences of individuals be transferred to an entire group.

 One of the possible options to solve the problems related to belonging is a national registry.
-The idea of national registries comes from Karl Renner and Otto Bauer.
+The idea of national registries came up in late 19th century Habsburg schooling administration, and was first introduced in provincial elections in Moravia, Bukovina and Bosnia in imperial Austria.
+Voters were registered in one of the national registries, but had the right to object to their national classification by the authorities.
+The idea of national registries was also taken up by Karl Renner and Otto Bauer.
 In their view, the national registries were supposed to offer individuals the opportunity to register themselves as members of a specific linguistic-cultural community, and based on these lists, elections were to be held for national representative bodies, which should then have to deal with school management and other cultural issues.
 At the same time, individuals may not always want to register themselves based on nationality and alternative solutions are therefore needed.
 Another option is therefore to allow anyone who wants to vote and be elected to minority institutions to enroll.
 The disadvantage of this variant is the possibility that those who have no connection with a particular community can also be elected, as a result of which the representative body may not truly represent that community.
 The third option can be the ad hoc electoral rolls drawn up for the elections of representative bodies, in which individuals must still meet specific requirements to register.
 Such electoral rolls are, for example, used in the elections of the Sami parliaments in the Nordic countries.